-The “new” Europe law, GDPR, is here for a year now but at this point what do you really know about this law?
+The “new” European law, GDPR, was implemented over a year ago.
+At this point, what do you really know about it?

-This is a complex and with many interpretations but today we are just teaching you what a DPO (Data Protection Officer) is and what is its’ purpose, responsibilities and requirements.
+This is a complex law, prone to different interpretation.
+But, today, we are just teaching you about what a DPO (Data Protection Officer) is and what are its responsibilities and requirements.

-Most of the small businesses don’t need a DPO unless your core business is data monitoring on a large scale.
+Most small businesses don’t need a DPO, unless their core business is data monitoring on a large scale.

 Definition of Data Protection Officer

-A data protection officer (DPO) is an enterprise security leadership role required by the General Data Protection Regulation (GDPR).
+A data protection officer (DPO) is a corporate security leadership role which the General Data Protection Regulation (GDPR) requires.

-Data protection officers are responsible for overseeing a company’s data protection strategy and its implementation to ensure compliance with GDPR requirements.
+Data protection officers are responsible for overseeing a company’s data protection strategy.
+They also monitor its implementation to ensure compliance with GDPR requirements.

 Does your company really need a Data Protection Officer?

-It is mandatory to appoint a DPO if your organization processes or stores personal data for EU citizens.
+You only need to appoint a DPO if your organization processes or stores personal data of EU citizens on a large scale.

 DPOs must be, “appointed for all public authorities, and where the core activities of the controller or the processor involve ‘regular and systematic monitoring of data subjects on a large scale’ or where the entity conducts large-scale processing of ‘special categories of personal data,’” such as race, ethnicity, or religious beliefs.

-The GDPR law indicates that the size of an organization is not what dictates the need for a DPO, but rather the size and scope of data handling.
-GDPR does not specifically define what they consider to be “large scale” data handling.
-However, there are four key factors that governing authorities are using to determine if a DPO will be required.
+The GDPR law indicates that the size of an organization doesn’t dictate the need for a DPO, but rather the size and scope of data handling.
+The GDPR doesn’t specifically define what it considers to be “large scale” data handling.
+However, to determine the need of a DPO, governing authorities are using these four key factors: